AdrianVollmer/Congruence/README.md

 automation so much easier.
 Displaying Confluence pages in a TUI browser like elinks or lynx naturally removes all distractions and focuses and what's most important: the content.
 Besides pages with lots of images or tables, this makes it surprisingly pleasant to read.
-And your fully-fledged GUI browser is just one key press away...
+And your fully fledged GUI browser is just one key press away...

 Naturally, Congruence was written entirely in vim.